 These six tips will ensure the best cheesy casserole ever!

 • Use long-grain rice.
 Long-grain rice has less starch than short-grain and as a result, is better suited for this dish.
-That said, you can use basmati rice or even brown rice for a healthier version.
+That said, you can use basmati rice or even brown rice.

 • Rinse the rice thoroughly.
 Rinsing rice before cooking removes excess starch that can make the finished dish sticky.
 Rinse the rice in a fine mesh strainer under cold water until the water runs clear.